Do mRNA vaccines work by altering human DNA?

 No, the vaccines cannot change your DNA.

-The two COVID-19 vaccines approved for emergency use authorization by the U.S. Food and Drug Administration use mRNA, or messenger RNA, to instruct your body to build the coronavirus' spike protein.
+Two of the COVID-19 vaccines approved for emergency use authorization by the U.S. Food and Drug Administration use mRNA, or messenger RNA, to instruct your body to build the coronavirus' spike protein.
 Your body then produces antibodies to combat the coronavirus when it encounters it later.
 Learn more about how antibodies work.

 mRNA is very fragile, and it's very quickly degraded once inside the body.
 That's one of the reasons why these vaccines must be so carefully preserved at very low temperatures and why you need two doses.